nonblocking/mashroom/packages/plugin-packages/mashroom-portal-sandbox-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This [Mashroom Portal](../mashroom-portal) App can be used to load and **test any Portal App** with a specific configuration and to interact with the App via Message Bus.
+This [Mashroom Portal](../mashroom-portal) App can be used to load and **test any Microfrontend/Portal App** with a specific configuration and to interact with the App via Message Bus.
 It can also be used for end-2-end testing with tools such as Selenium.

 ## Usage